chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 The ros stage simulator runs at 10 hz, which means when your computed control should be ideally at 10 hz, or 5 hz (less than 10 hz), to make sure the simulator processing your controls accurately.

 For example, if you want the autonomous car to accelerate at 1m/s^2 for 0.0001s, this can not be done.
 The simulator requires the control duration to be at least 0.1s.
+One default stratgy is to keep the control duration to be 0.1s.

 Note that when you sending out your computed control via the ros msg 'controlCommand' to the simulator,